JiaweiXue/JiaweiXue.github.io/index.md

 * **Email**: xue120@purdue.edu.

 ## News
+* [Sept.
+29, 2023] Three papers were accepted to present at the Transportation Research Board 103rd Annual Meeting in Washington, DC **(TRB-24)**.
+Congratulations to colleagues and Prof. Ukkusuri!

 * [August 6, 2023] Our study, Predicting Individual Irregular Mobility via Web Search-Driven Bipartite Graph Neural Networks, received **the Best Poster Award** (1 out of 18) at [the First Research Summit of Urban Science](https://fi.ee.tsinghua.edu.cn/RSUSHD2023/) in Beijing on August 5-6, 2023.
 Sincere thanks to all collaborators: Dr. Taka, Dr. Kota, Prof. Ma, and Prof. Ukkusuri.

 * [June 27, 2023] I am delighted to join as a research intern at [the Institute for AI Industry Research, Tsinghua University](https://air.tsinghua.edu.cn/en/) since July 2023.